 No inheritance tax would be payable by the surviving spouse; the children would pay tax on amounts inherited above €100,000.
-A sliding scale determines exactly how much is payable; the amount of tax could therefore be considerable for high-value estates.
-By not preparing in advance, allowances which could have been used by the first parent would be lost, when the surviving spouse dies.
+A sliding scale determines exactly how much is payable.
+The amount of tax for estates of high-value can be considerable.
+It is important to prepare in advance and take advantage of allowances for both spouses.

 Property related issues

-The situation with regards to property can be complex, particularly when it involves property assets overseas.
-However, there are various ways in which the surviving spouse can be protected from either inter-family disputes or being forced to sell.
+The situation with regards to property can be complex.
+This is particularly the case when it involves the ownership of property overseas.
+However, there are ways in which the surviving spouse can be protected from either inter-family disputes or being forced to sell.
 This is where it is important to employ the services of a Notaire who understands international tax planning issues.
 The job of the Notaire is to ensure that the family are protected against any unwelcome surprises by writing an effective French will.